gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 ## Some simple examples

 Let's create a simple hot water delivery model and layer on complexity to compare how the mini store might perform.
 We're going to connect all of these to a monobloc heat pump (that means the whole unit is outside - with the only flows going in and out are cold and hot water, we don’t need to concern ourselves with the refrigerant loop) on one side, and a shower on the other side.
+A useful trick is to draw "control volumes" around different parts of the system, and note all energy flows (normally in the form of a fluid - higher temperature is higher energy)

+CYLINDER IMAGE 1

 I measured my shower at 9.5L/min - this seems like a very comfortable flow, not optimised with restrictors or aerators.
 As we'll see in a minute, decreasing your demand flow rate is one of the biggest improvements you can make for your mini-store…

 ### Vented cylinder